vladget/cv/README.md

 * Enhance my DevOps / SRE skills.
 * Use my skills for designing/refactoring/building/deploying/supporting high-load web applications.
-* Use my knowledge, experience and skills to perform all functions system administrator for UNIX-like systems in heterogeneous environments.
+* Use my knowledge, experience and skills to perform all functions of system administrator for UNIX-like systems in heterogeneous environments.
 * Use my experience in database administration and database design
 * Be the part of exciting web project, which will important and useful for Internet society.
 # SUMMARY EXPERIENCE: